Table Of Contents

 With cloud spend wastage on the rise, many companies are seeking to reduce and optimize cloud costs to maximize their returns.
 The following revelations are mind-blowing:

-This means most companies struggle to allocate cloud costs accurately because they are not sure what, why, and who drives their cloud costs.
+This means that most companies struggle to allocate cloud costs accurately because they are unsure what, why, and who drives their cloud costs.

 Also, the larger the company, the bigger the cost visibility problem was:

 The challenge highlights the need to adopt a robust cloud cost optimization solution like CloudZero.
-CloudZero’s cloud cost intelligence approach breaks down complex cloud bills into unit costs you actually care about and can make sense of.
+CloudZero’s cloud cost intelligence approach breaks down complex cloud bills into unit costs that you actually care about and can understand.
 It then presents that data to you as:

 • Cost per customer